 Research and Expertise

-Dr. Freeman’s research interests focus on the health and well-being of vulnerable populations with specialization in the areas of aging, hospice palliative care, informal caregiving, and centenarians.
-Dr. Freeman has published 24 peer reviewed articles and took an active role in the creation of the interRAI Palliative Care Clinical Assessment Protocols.
+As a social gerontologist, Dr. Freeman incorporates a collaborative approach to engage in a broad range of research activities focusing on the health and well-being of vulnerable populations with specialization in the areas of aging, hospice palliative care, informal caregiving, and centenarians.

 - Northern Issues

 Age and Risk Factors, Aging Process, Community Health / Public Health, Depression, Family and Care Givers, Health Information Systems, Health Policies, Health Services, Long-Term Care Services, Palliative Care

 Nursing, Health Sciences, Interdisciplinary Studies, Northern Medical Program Flex